Daniel-KM/Omeka-plugin-Ead/README.md

 Currently, this plugin is not an EAD xml editor, even if it's possible to edit each item.

-Nevertheless, the plugin allows to import and export EAD xml files via some other optional plugins.
+Nevertheless, the plugin allows to import and to export EAD xml files via some other optional plugins.
 Mappings are ready for:
+- [Archive Folder] imports EAD xml files automatically;
-- [OAI-PMH Static Repository] convert an EAD xml file and attached files into an OAI-PMH static repository, that can be managed via the plugin [OAI-PMH Gateway];
+- [OAI-PMH Static Repository] converts an EAD xml file and attached files into an OAI-PMH static repository, that can be managed via the plugin [OAI-PMH Gateway];
-- [OAI-PMH Harvester] import EAD metadata from OAI-PMH servers, but the structure is not rebuilt;
+- [OAI-PMH Harvester] imports EAD metadata from OAI-PMH servers, but the structure is not rebuilt;
 - [OAI-PMH Repository] allows to expose EAD metadata via OAI-PMH (to be finished).

+[Archive Folder] is the recommended plugin to import EAD files.

 Finding aid tree, parts, upper or lower levels, etc. are automatically displayed in the view of each item belonging to a finding aid.
 Dynamic display via